-I can’t believe I’m saying this, but it all started with Joey McIntrye from NKOTB (That’s New Kids on the Block for you cra cra millenials).
+I can’t believe I’m saying this, but it all started with Joey McIntrye from NKOTB (That’s New Kids on the Block for you cra car gen z-ers).
 No, I didn’t have a crush on Joey.
 Yes, my sister did.
-My sister had all the NKOTB merch you can imagine, including the “Step By Step” VHS, which included exclusive backstage footage.
+My sister had all the NKOTB merch you can imagine, including several VHS tapes (the things we used to put in VCRs, and VCRs are those things that…never mind), which included exclusive backstage footage.
 And what did the New Kids do backstage?
 Despite what the tabloids said, they did magic tricks.
 At least Joey did this one particular time on the “Step by Step” VHS, and what he did would forever change the trajectory of my life (this is really hard to type with a straight face, but it’s all true)…

 I was ten years old as I watched McIntyre-Man looked into the camera and show his hands completely empty.
 Then, he closed one hand into a fist, and with the other hand, reached into his fist and pulled out three colorful scarves, all tied together: red, yellow and blue.
 He then flamboyantly waved the scarves around before shoving them back into his closed fist.
 When he opened his hand once again?
 Poof!
 Gone!
 What!?
 How’d you do that Joey?
 Camera trick?